“My daughter acts like the world revolves around her.”

-3. Whether written or verbal, all EXPECTATIONS need to be clear regarding grades, sports, behavior, use of words, etc. It is good to having them in writing, and to remind everyone verbally in a calm manner when you need to.
+3. Whether written or verbal, all EXPECTATIONS need to be clear regarding grades, sports, behavior, use of words, etc. It is good to have them in writing and to remind everyone verbally in a calm manner when you need to.

 4. Create a Phone Contract.

 5. Teach emotional intelligence.
 Teach empathy.
 Allow yourself to feel emotions in front of your children.
 Regulate your emotions so that “in your anger, do not sin.”
 Communicate your emotions with words and body language.
 Allow your family members to clearly see and hear each other’s pain.

 6. Allow your children to reap what they sow.
 Help your children understand that there are consequences to all actions.

 Click HERE for “Part 2: Mean, Spoiled and Entitled No More,” which includes two more relatable scripts regarding teens and their cell phones.

 Click HERE for “How to Be Close to Your Teen/Child,” another article on emotional connection.

 Sean Donohue Family Coaching provides coaching and mentoring to hurting and defiant teenagers, and we show parents how to restore love, order and communication to their family.
 Serving families in person in the San Fransisco Bay Area and Sacramento, and worldwide through Skype, FaceTime and Zoom.